hanion/hanion.github.io/post/you-should-write-bad-code/2025-02-20-you-should-write-bad-code.md

 Every skill leap started with bad code.
 The multiplayer spaghetti, the tangled language interpreter, the memory-crashing renderer.

-I could have spent ages designing the *perfect* version of those projects, but instead, I jumped straight into building them—broken code and all.
+I could have spent ages designing the *perfect* version of those projects, but instead, I jumped straight into building them, broken code and all.
 And each time, I learned something I never would have by waiting.

-Bad code isn’t failure—it’s proof that you’re doing the work.
+Bad code isn’t failure, it’s proof that you’re doing the work.
 Every broken system and messy code is a step toward mastery.

 So I’ll keep writing bad code.